oracle/coherence/README.md

 > Note: This part of the Coherence product has been in production for more that 10 years,
 >       being the subject of some extensive and imaginative testing.
 While this feature has
 >       been discussed here, it certainly is not something that customers, generally,
->       interact with directly, but is valuable to be aware of.
+>       interact with directly, but is important to be aware of.
-!--Suggestion: should be say "important" instead of "valuable"?  -->

 Coherence services build on top of the cluster service.
 The key implementations to be aware of are PartitionedService, InvocationService, and ProxyService.